andyjmorgan/HorizonRESTC-Client/README.md

 https://code.vmware.com/apis/1007/view-rest-api

+To speed up the digestion of the API, I've created a helper class to wrap up the authentication, refresh and log off attributes and embedded the sub API's under a single object to be utilized.

 This repo contains:

 - The native REST Object
 - A helper class for quick start
+- A sample console application for c#
-- A sample console application
+- A sample console application for vb

-To speed up the digestion of the API, I've created a helper class to wrap up the authentication, refresh and log off attributes and embedded the sub API's under a single object to be utilized.

 <a name="frameworks-supported"></a>